top of page

 Both of the above samples are focused to the same point and distance.
 The single image is a fast wide angle lens (35mm f/1.4) and the pano is made up from 45 images shot on a longer focal length fast lens (135mm f/1.8).
 Each lens is set to its widest aperture.

 The first example below shows individual frames of the 'Bokeh Pano' arranged by hand.
-The second example shows the images projected in a manor that attempts to correct perspective distortion for the automatic stitching (emulating a rectilinear, rather than fisheye lens).
+The second example shows the images stitched and projected in a way that attempts to correct for perspective distortion (emulating a rectilinear, rather than fish-eye lens).
 The blue box indicates the crop you see above to emulate the image from the 35mm angle of view.

 Manual Stitch 2c.jpg